gitgravy97/takehome_2025_gen_health_ai/README.md

 Quick Ones (lot of juice, little squeeze)
 - I just realized I grabbed user Age rather than DOB, fairly easy fix
+  - There's probably some other data-realm improvements in terms of constraints to set
 - Setting up a docker file because that'd make repeated setup easier, plus make K8's easier to set up when the time comes
 - Setting up a data contract to keep frontend sync'd up with backend's data structures typescript-wise
 - Fix the unit tests in the api re: test_main.py